binerogroup/documentation/networking/site-to-site-vpn/advanced-configuration.rst

 ======================

-While the VPN service sets up a template configuration of a site-to-site VPN with sane defaults, should you for instance require more IPsec flows (more subnets) or changing settings, you will need to use the administration interface for the VPN itself.
+While the VPN service sets up a template configuration of a site-to-site VPN with sane defaults, should you for example require more IPsec flows (more subnets) or changing settings, you will need to use the administration interface for the VPN itself.